-I earned an M.S. in physics while teaching 2 years of Intro physics at UC Davis as a Graduate Teaching Assistant.
-I worked with the Physics Education Research Group at UC Davis, and have since written a complete High School Physics Curriculum.
-I also have about 4 years of cumulative lab research experience spread between an internship at NASA/NSSTC's Gamma-Ray Research Group, and Physics groups at the University of Virginia and UC Davis.
-I have been teaching and tutoring math and science for 5 years, and currently teach Calculus, Physics and Astronomy part-time at a private high school in Woodland Hills.
+I earned an M.S. in physics while teaching two years of introductory physics at UC Davis as a graduate teaching assistant.
+I worked with the physics education research group at UC Davis, and have since written a complete high school physics curriculum.
+I also have about four years of cumulative lab research experience spread between an internship at NASA/NSSTC's Gamma-Ray Research Group and physics groups at the University of Virginia and UC Davis.
+I have been teaching and tutoring math and science for five years, and recently taught calculus, physics and astronomy part-time at a private high school in Woodland Hills.

 back to top